stonehippo/ultra-lite-engine/README.md

 # Playing a game

 See `example/game.js` for a example of a game session.
-Tested using Node.js 0.12.*.
+Tested using Node.js 6.5.0.

 ```
-$ node example/game.js
+$ npm run game
 ```

 ## License